gbouras13/hybracter/README.md

 If you are looking for the best possible (manual) bacterial assembly on a single isolate, please definitely use [Trycyler](https://github.com/rrwick/Trycycler).

-  * `hybracter` will not give you better assemblies than Trycycler.
+  * `hybracter` will almost certainly not give you better assemblies than Trycycler.
 Trycycler is the gold standard for a reason.
-  * Instead, `hybracter` is automated, scalable, faster and requires less bioinformatics/microbial genomics expertise to run.
+  * `hybracter` is automated, scalable, faster and requires less bioinformatics/microbial genomics expertise to run.
-  * I would also highly recommend using (disclaimer: my own program) [plassembler](https://github.com/gbouras13/plassembler) (which is built into hybracter) along side Trycycler to assemble small plasmids if you are especially interested in those, because long read only assemblies often [miss small plasmids](https://doi.org/10.1099/mgen.0.001024).
+  * If you use Trycler, I would also highly recommend using (disclaimer: my own program) [plassembler](https://github.com/gbouras13/plassembler) (which is built into hybracter) along side Trycycler to assemble small plasmids if you are especially interested in those, because long read only assemblies often [miss small plasmids](https://doi.org/10.1099/mgen.0.001024).

 #### Dragonflye

-[Dragonflye](https://github.com/rpetit3/dragonflye) is a good alternative to `hybracter` for automated assembly, particuarly if you are familiar with [Shovill](https://github.com/tseemann/shovill).
+[Dragonflye](https://github.com/rpetit3/dragonflye) by the awesome @[rpetit3](https://github.com/rpetit3) is a good alternative for automated assembly if `hybracter` doesn't fit your needs, particuarly if you are familiar with [Shovill](https://github.com/tseemann/shovill).
 Some pros and cons between `hybracter` and `dragonflye` are listed below.

   * `dragonflye` allows for more options with regards to assemblers (it supports [Miniasm](https://github.com/lh3/miniasm) or [Raven](https://github.com/lbcb-sci/raven) as well as Flye).
   * On a single isolate, `dragonflye` should be faster (benchmarking coming but the Plassembler, assessment and extra polishing steps of hybracter should make it slower).
   * `hybracter` should be more accurate, due to the extra round of polishing following reorientation, and integration of Plassembler (benchmarking coming).
   * `hybracter` has the advantage of scalability across multiple samples due to its Snakemake and Snaketool implementation.
-So if you have access to a cluster, `hybracter` is for you and likely faster.
+  * So if you have access to a cluster, `hybracter` is for you and likely faster.
   * `hybracter` gives more accurate plasmid assemblies because it uses [plassembler](https://github.com/gbouras13/plassembler)
   * `hybracter` will suggest automatically whether an assembly is 'complete' or 'incomplete'
   * `hybracter` will assess each polishing step and choose the genome most likely to be the best quality.